 This metric is calculated by dividing the number of negative feedback orders by the total number of orders.
 Amazon calculates the percentage of orders with poor ratings based on the order date, not the day the customer left a negative review.

 Subpar ratings of only one or two stars in the feedback section are a poor sign.
-Thus, it is crucial to get in touch with the affected customer through Amazon’s Feedback Manager in order to figure out what went wrong.
+Thus, it is crucial to get in touch with the affected customer through Amazon's Feedback Manager to figure out what went wrong.

 Because FBA delivery is Amazon's job and has nothing to do with your performance, any negative feedback citing delivery delays or late delivery can be removed from your record.